cheyao/opengl/README.md

 ## Windows

-Best luck, my CMakeLists.txt theoretically can support msvc, but if it doesn't please submit a pr, if it doesn't work just use WSL
+Best luck, my CMakeLists.txt theoretically can support msvc, but if it doesn't please submit a pr, if it doesn't work just use WSL (or go use liux).

 # Improving performance
 Compile with the flag `-DOPTIMIZE`, but you won't be able to send the binary to others